javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 So, with `g` flag the `result` is a simple array of matches.
 No additional properties.

-If we want to get information about match positions and use brackets then we should use  [RegExp#exec](mdn:js/RegExp/exec) method that we'll cover below.
+If we want to get information about match positions and use parentheses then we should use  [RegExp#exec](mdn:js/RegExp/exec) method that we'll cover below.

 ````warn header="If there are no matches, the call to `match` returns `null`"
 Please note, that's important.
 If there were no matches, the result is not an empty array, but `null`.